-Dr. Ridwan Elsayyid pointed out that the extremists are more hostile to Sunni Muslims than their hostility to the West and Shiites because they seek to hijack the legitimacy of the religion of the Sunnis and the community.
+Dr. Ridwan Elsayyid also pointed out that the extremists are more hostile to Sunni Muslims than their hostility to the West and Shiites because they seek to hijack the legitimacy of the religion of the Sunnis and the community.
 He explained that everyone stands against terrorism because the extremists have a special project that does not match with any other state or project.

 This forum is under the sponsorship of Islamic Military Counter Terrorism Coalition (IMCTC).